nicferrier/sqlserver-event-demo/README.md

 this also presumes a database called `nicdev2`.

-## How to test the nodejs

-Run the SSE server with enough db information to start it up:
+## Running it

+On a unix like OS, you could just:

 ```
-npm install
+npm install sql-server-sse-bridge
+echo 'mypassword' > .password
-node server.js 8004 nicdev2 MyRecvQueue
+node node_modules/sql-server-sse-bridge/server.js 8004 nicdev2 MyRecvQueue
 ```

 where the args are: `port` `database` and `queue`